 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - Faster buffer clearing: Supports Ultra High Speed (UHS-II and UHS-I) SDXC cards.

 - More modern: Reflects 6 years and 2 months of technical progress since the 1100D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the A9 is the clear winner of the contest (28 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A9 is the clear winner of the contest (30 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1100D or the A9.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 This is why expert reviews are important.
 The adjacent summary-table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.